eniac/mu2sls/POPL23_ARTIFACT_README.md

 The `ERROR`s in the end are just logs that show the time it took to execute the requests, so they might be slightly different.
 This output shows that the test works.

+**NOTE:** Rarely, the test will timeout and not actually finish.
+We have not completely understood why this problem happens, but it has to do with the initialization of knative.
+In the rare case that this happens, please terminate and restart the cloudlab machine that you are running on so that the experiment works.

 ## Evaluation Instructions

 In order to get the same exact results, you can use the `c6525-25g` configuration on cloudlab.
 Just note that this is a powerful machine, so you might need to reserve it in advance before using it on Cloudlab.